lpalbou/DigitalArticle/ROADMAP.md

 - include a "plan" tab ? (that's an expert mode, i don't want to clutter the UI)

 - have better "claude skills" like for different scenarios; eg single cell, spatial transcriptomics analysis

+- give model ability to ask refining questions (when needed)

+- starting point : "I am interested in xxx" => would create a bibliography that could help further guide the LLM

+- create R environment

+- retry with comments